enzonotario/vitepress-openapi/docs/components/oa-spec-playground.md

 ## Configure the Playground sidebar

-You can also configure the default Playground sidebar without using the `sidebar` slot.
+You can configure the default Playground sidebar without using the `sidebar` slot.
+See [Playground Sidebar](/pages/playground-sidebar) for the full guide, including VitePress integration and custom item templates.

 ### Via VitePress `themeConfig`